kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO add more editing features
 * TODO fix editor bugs
 * TODO fix editor issues
-* TODO typing a long few lines and then back space, then insert ends up creating spurious characters
+* TODO typing a long few lines and then back space, then insert ends up creating spurious characters - added clear of edit buffer
 * TODO Fix prev line recall and insertion.
-Corruption appears on the end of line
+Corruption appears on the end of line - added clear of edit buffer
 * TODO Editor issue insert mid string causes loss of zero term giving random data
 * TODO Backspace mid string does not clean up shifted text
 * TODO Jump to end of line does not work should set to the number in last debug display